Blendify/blender-manual/trunk/blender_docs/manual/data_system/files/media/video_formats.rst

 and so must be present on both the encoding machine (Blender) and the target machine.
 The results of the encoding are stored in a container file.

-There are dozens, if not hundreds, of codecs, including XviD, H.264, DivX, Microsoft, and so on.
+There are dozens, if not hundreds, of codecs, including Xvid, H.264, DivX, Microsoft, and so on.
 Each has advantages and disadvantages and compatibility with different players on different operating systems.